Apply to Drew using

 Drew offers an innovative and advanced approach to teacher education – a 5 year (4+1) bachelor of arts/master of arts in teaching program.
 This approach will allow you to enter the teaching field with a career advantage that translates to greater job prospects, higher salaries and increased opportunity for promotion.

-Our program allows you to earn your bachelor’s degree and focus on developing a well-rounded liberal arts foundation while focusing on your subject area.
-Then you enter our master of arts in teaching (MAT).
-This program allows you to become certified to teach at the middle or secondary school level in biology, chemistry, English, French, Italian, math, physics, Spanish, social studies or theatre arts.
+When you meet admissions requirements and maintain your high level of academic achievement during your time at Drew, this program allows you to begin Masters’ level course work in your junior year as you earn your bachelor’s degree, developing a well-rounded liberal arts foundation focusing on your subject area of interest.
+Upon completing your BA, you then enter our master of arts in teaching (MAT), which allows you to become certified to teach at the middle or secondary school level in biology, chemistry, English, French, Italian, math, physics, Spanish, social studies or theatre arts.

 7-Year Dual-Degree Medical Program

-Drew offers simultaneous admission to both Drew and the University of Medicine and Dentistry of New Jersey-New Jersey Medical School (UMDNJ-NJMS).
-Successful candidates spend three years of study at Drew and four years at UMDNJ-NJMS, completing both B.A. and M.D. degrees.
+Drew offers simultaneous admission to both Drew and the Rutgers – New Jersey Medical School (Rutgers-NJMS).
+Successful candidates spend three years of study at Drew and four years at Rutgers-NJMS, completing both B.A. and M.D. degrees.
 This program is space limited and very competitive.

 Qualifications for Consideration